Skip to main content

 • Geofencing Alerts

-This section gives you the option to enable the Meraki cloud to send an e-mail whenever a client device violates a geofencing policy.
+This section gives you the option to enable the Meraki cloud to send an e-mail whenever a client endpoint violates a geofencing policy.
 You can also check the option to have an e-mail sent when a client re-enters their geofencing region after violating a geofencing policy.

 • Enrollment Alerts

-• Mobile Device Management
+• Mobile Endpoint Management

-If a client device managed by Systems Manager has its Meraki Management profile removed, checking this option will allow the MCC to send an email to the network administrators listed in the “Delivery Settings” section.
+If a client endpoint managed by Systems Manager has its Meraki Management profile removed, checking this option will allow the MCC to send an email to the network administrators listed in the “Delivery Settings” section.

-For iOS devices, there is currently no way to password-protect the management profile from being deleted.
+For iOS endpoints, there is currently no way to password-protect the management profile from being deleted.
 From the end user perspective, removing the management profile will result in the possible loss of wireless connectivity, apps, and any enhancements gained from being managed by a Systems Manager network.

-MV Alerts
+Camera Alerts

 • A camera goes offline for (x) minutes